 My Why Stack is: “I simplify (why) by challenging the status quo (how) so that I can contribute (what)”.
-My greater cause is connecting people to their rock star self.
-This is who I am at the core in everything I do.
+My greater cause is connecting people to their rock star selves.
+This is who I am at the core of everything I do.

 If I’m in situations where things get too complex it would trigger my need to simplify.
 Added to that, if I’m asked to behave or dress in a specific way then I don’t get to live full out and contribute which is how my why is expressed at its core.

 To take the Why assessment click here or contact Jamie directly HERE.

 So what would this look like for you?
 Comment below.